ec-jrc/lisflood-code/docs/3_step5_model-initialisation/index.md

-## Completing the LISFLOOD initialization in a number of temporal chunks
+## 4.5 Running the initialisation in temporal chunks

 Due to specific settings of the computational infrastructure (e.g. timewall that limits the maximum duration of a job), it might be necessary to complete the LISFLOOD initialization in chunks.

 As an example, the full initialization period 02/01/1980-01/01/2025 must be computed in three temporal chunks (a) 02/01/1980 00:00 - 01/01/1995 00:00, (b) 02/01/1995 00:00 - 01/01/2010 00:00, (c) 02/01/2010 00:00 - 01/01/2025 00:00

-Starting with LISFLOOD v5, the computation of the initialization run in temporal chunk can be performed by following the instructions belo (the same instructions apply with SplitRouting on or off)
+Starting with LISFLOOD v5, the computation of the initialization run in temporal chunk can be performed by following the instructions below (the same instructions apply with SplitRouting on or off)

-**Prerun(a): cold start**
+**Prerun (a): cold start**

 ```xml
     <setoption choice="1" name="InitLisflood"/>